bitcoin-dev-project/rust-for-bitcoiners/bitcoin_in_rust/ch0/core_lib/hashing.md

 8. **Deduplication**:
-   - In storage systems, hash functions can identify duplicate data blocks and thus reduce the amount of storage needed by only keeping one copy of identical data blocks.
+   - In storage systems, hash functions can identify duplicate data blocks and thus reduce the amount of storage needed by only keeping one copy of identical data blocks. election
 9. **Anti-Tamper Mechanisms**:
    - Software and hardware can use hash functions to detect unauthorized modifications.
 A valid hash on the system ensures that it has not been tampered with.

+## Commitment

+Especially in bitcoin Hashing is used to establish a commitment.
+**Example 1** P2SH where the hash of the Script is stored in the `TxOut` rather than the entire script, so that the fee of having that specialized spending condition has to be paid by the receiver who needs that spending condition in first place.

+**Example 2** A coin in bitcoin is a UTXO which is a chain of transactions and this chain is established because of how `TxId`s are chained.
+A `TxId` is just the  hash of the transaction and it is included in `TxIn` of every transaction.